 Go on a culinary journey to Portugal with this list of dishes you should definitely try if you plan to visit the Algarve region.
 Portuguese cuisine is unique, and so are the specialities of Faro that we've picked for your delight.

 Faro has a lot to offer, and especially if you are a foodie, this city will interest you.
 Portuguese dishes are unique, but let's talk about the food in Faro first.
 So, let's say you've rented a car in Faro and are now exploring the city.
 It's time to eat, have a snack or petiscos or take your loved ones out for dinner.
 Like its cousin Spain, Portugal offers all kinds of culinary delights that you should not miss.
 Spanish and Portuguese cuisine is under the influence of the Mediterranean.
 Especially in Faro, there are endless dishes with all kinds of seafood - from mussels to fish to octopus and lobsters.
-Faro's specialties are Xarém com Conquilhas, Carne de Porco Alentejana, Arroz de Lingueirao, Raia de Alhada and Petiscos; and believe it or not, they are all delicious and all contain seafood in one way or another.
+Faro's specialities are Xarém com Conquilhas, Carne de Porco Alentejana, Arroz de Lingueirao, Raia de Alhada and Petiscos; and believe it or not, they are all delicious and all contain seafood in one way or another.
 Faro should be called the city of seafood.

 Whether staying in Faro or just passing through, this is an exciting place for all gastronomic lovers.
 However, Portugal would be a pleasant surprise if you thought of Spain as your ultimate destination to enjoy all the culinary delights.
 Here are five dishes from Faro that we tried for you, and we recommend you follow our steps.
 These traditional dishes should be on your list when you are in Faro!